ThiakMaleth/ThiakMaleth/README.md

 - 👋 Hi, I’m @Thiak Ayuen, majoring in Computer Science.
-- 🌱 I'm currently learning android app development and
-- data structures and algorithms.
+- 🌱 I'm currently learning android app development and data structures and algorithms
-- I’m currently learning ...
--
 - 📫 Reach out to me @ayuenthiak@gmail.com
 - ⚡ Fun fact: android is what I live on!